qorix-group/process_description/process/process_areas/architecture_design/guidance/architecture_process_reqs.rst

    :satisfies: wf__cr_mt_featarch, wf__cr_mt_comparch

    It shall be checked if all SW components which are mentioned in the dynamic architecture are defined in the static architecture.

-.. gd_req:: Architecture complexity analysis
-   :id: gd_req__arch_complexity_analysis
-   :status: valid
-   :tags: prio_3_automation, model, check
-   :complies: std_req__iso26262__software_743

-   If a component is assigned to (safety!=QM) a complexity analysis for the components shall be performed.
-It shall consider appropriate code metrics like lines of code, cyclomatic complexity, number of public interfaces, number of parameters and so on.
-The results of the analysis shall be documented in the component classification document.
-The project specific limits for the complexity measures shall be defined in the project guidelines.